seinokatsuhiro/koshucode/README.md

 NAME
 ----------------------

-koshu — a portable data calculator
+koshucode — a notational system for relational data

 DESCRIPTION
 ----------------------

-This repository contains a computer program named `koshu` that processes data written in Koshucode.
+This repository contains a computer program named `koshu` that processes data written in koshucode.
 Koshucode is a notation for people and computers who read, write, and calculate relational data.